 Breaking free of Earth’s surface is no easy feat.
-Humans dreamed of travelling to the stars for centuries, but it was only 53 years ago that Yuri Gagarin became the first human to orbit Earth, on 12 April 1961.
+Humans dreamed of travelling to the stars for centuries, but it was Yuri Gagarin became the first human to orbit Earth, on 12 April 1961.

-When ignited, the Soyuz launcher delivers a mind-boggling 26 million horse power – all needed to escape the clutches of Earth’s gravity and provide a cruising speed of 28 800 km/h.
+When ignited, the Soyuz launcher delivers mind-boggling power to escape the clutches of Earth’s gravity and provide a cruising speed of 28 800 km/h.

-Within 10 minutes, Alex, Maxim and Reid will have travelled over 1640 km and gained 210 km altitude.
-Everysecondfor nine minutes, their spacecraft will have accelerated 50 km/h on average.
+Within 10 minutes, Alexander, Maxim and Reid travelled over 1640 km and gained 210 km altitude.
+Every second for nine minutes, their spacecraft accelerated 50 km/h on average.

-Alexander, Maxim and Reid will leave Earth on 28 May in a spacecraft that is still a close relative to the Soyuz spacecraft used in the 1960s.
+Alexander, Maxim and Reid left Earth on 28 May in a spacecraft that is still a close relative to the Soyuz spacecraft used in the 1960s.

 The ‘TMA’ in the designation stands for Transport Modified Anthropometric, meaning that the interior was redesigned to fit taller and larger astronauts.
 Regardless of the upgrade, there is little breathing room.
 Astronauts wear Sokol suits that offer limited protection in an emergency.
 They are designed to be worn only for sitting in the Soyuz, which is why astronauts look so hunched over as they walk to their spacecraft.

 The 'M’ in Soyuz TMA-13M stands for Modernised after the spacecraft was upgraded to use digital instruments.
-It is the 13th in this series to be launched.
+It was the 13th in this series to be launched.

-Using a different numbering system, the flight is also designated as Soyuz 39S because it is the 39th crewed Soyuz launch to the Station.
+Using a different numbering system, the flight is also designated as Soyuz 39S because it was the 39th crewed Soyuz launch to the Station.

 Fast road to space

-Expedition 40 will be taking the fast route to the Station, docking with the laboratory in less than six hours.
-The same-day arrival gives Alexander and the Expedition 40 crew two extra full days on the Station to perform experiments.
-They not only spend less time cramped in Soyuz but, most importantly, it saves fuel and life support for their six-month Expedition.
+Expedition 40 took the fast route to the Station, docking with the laboratory in less than six hours.
+The same-day arrival gave Alexander and the Expedition 40 crew two extra full days on the Station to perform experiments.
+They not only spent less time cramped in Soyuz but, most importantly, it saved fuel and life support for their six-month Expedition.